UniversalDependencies/UD_Belarusian-HSE/README.md

 # Syntax

 The data were labeled semi-automatically using the annotation projection from Russian.
 For that purpose, Russian data were annotated using UDpipe, converted into UD 2.0, and then checked manually.
+In 2020, a UDpipe model for Belarusian trained on 1 mln corpus were also used.
-Belarusian dependency relation tags were checked manually.
+Belarusian dependency relations and labels were checked manually.